dtr-kalfer/DockerJelly/README.md

 ### Per-container note links
 ![Homepage](./images/per_container_notes.webp "DockerJelly Homepage")

+- *The 'Save as HTML' button allows you to save a copy of the generated diagram.*

-*Add these txt files manually, use filenames based on the hyperlinks*
+- *Add these txt files manually, use filename based on each hyperlink.*

+- *Updates, docker images, .conf/.cnf/.sh, Dockerfile, bind+volume mounts..etc for each container.txt is possible, easy access by the links in html file*

+> Understanding + Documentation → Confidence

-## 🧪 Lets practice, using our example network:
+## 🧪 Lets practice, using our sample network:
 ![Homepage](./images/mynetwork.webp "DockerJelly Homepage")

 *<small>The sample network diagram is generated using dockerjelly/mermaid.js</small>*